Summary: In this article, you’ll learn about 50 of the best money saving tips for kids, teens and college students.

 Don’t miss out on the opportunity to have the money in your savings work for you.
 There are tons of interest-earning savings accounts that require little or no minimum balance.
 Check out the best online savings accounts.

 Tip #3: Test Out of Classes or Transfer Qualified Credits

+An often overlooked money saving tip for college students is to test out of classes or transfer AP credits.
 Just one college class can cost thousands of dollars.
 If you’re confident that you already know the material for a certain required class, ask your counselor about testing out of it.
 Additionally, if you took the same or a similar class at a community college, ask about transferring that course to your current university.